lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_2.md

 `@script`
 You may be familiar with the different weight classes used according to your body mass index, or BMI.
 These classes, shown in the table, are often used in health research.
-Let's show why this is a problem visually.
+Let's visually show why this is a problem.
 The code provided creates the image shown next.

 ---